NationalSecurityAgency/qgis-latlontools-plugin/readme.md

     * '755631,4283168,15N'
     * '755631mE,4283168mN,15N'
     * '755631mE,4283168mN,15,N'
-* **UPS precision** - Used when formatting UPS coordinates and specifies the number of digits after the decimal.
+* ***UPS precision*** - Used when formatting UPS coordinates and specifies the number of digits after the decimal.
-* **UPS format** - This specifies a UPS string format and is one of the following: 'Z 2426773mE 1530125mN' or 'Z2426773E1530125N'
+* ***UPS format*** - This specifies a UPS string format and is one of the following: 'Z 2426773mE 1530125mN' or 'Z2426773E1530125N'
+* ***MGRS precision*** - This specifies the precision of MGRS coordinates ranging between 0 and 5 with precisions of 100km, 10km, 1km, 100m, 10m and 1m repectively.
 * ***Plus codes length*** - Used when formatting Plus Code coordinates.
 The minimum value is 10.
 * ***Geohash precision*** - Used when formatting Geohash coordinates.
 * ***Maidenhead grid precision*** - Used when formatting Amateur Radio Maidenhead grid coordinates.The value ranges from 1 to 4.